jskeet/DemoCode/Drums/index.md

 # Further work

+- Sign the application to remove the SmartScreen popup
 - An icon!
 - Cleaner user interface for loading or copying a single kit (the textbox is ugly)
 - Kit functionality within Module Explorer: